ipay88cambodia/ipay88-ios-sdk/README.md

 }
 ```

-iOS 13 moved opening URL functionality to the SceneDelegate.
+iOS 13 moved opening URL functionality to the `SceneDelegate.swift`.
 If you are using iOS 13, add the following method to your SceneDelegate so that operations like logging in or sharing function as intended:
 ```swift
 // SceneDelegate.swift
 import UIKit